ApplePie Capital: The Right Choice to Meet Your Multi-Unit Growth Goals

 ApplePie’s teams are brand specialists.
 Armed with well-defined goals and a snapshot of your financial picture and operations, ApplePie takes a consultative approach to create and execute a custom multi-unit financing strategy that ensures development stays on track.

-ApplePie offers a dedicated, captive lending product, as well as a full host of SBA, conventional, and equipment loan options from its diverse lender network.
+ApplePie also offers a full host of SBA, conventional, and equipment loan options from its diverse lender network.
 Their simplified, fully online application process enables borrowers to access multiple loan options and fast and efficient funding with just a single application.

 No matter your strategy, franchisees should avoid getting hung up on interest rates.
 The interest rate you pay is a lot less important than your monthly payment and the term of the loan, Feldman says.